-The use of the final product produced in the processing unit, likely uses of the product, need to be identified.
+The use of the final product produced in the processing unit and likely uses of the product need to be identified.

-- The HACCP team should prepare the process flow diagram for the unit starting from the receipt of the raw material to the final product.
+- The team should prepare the unit’s process flow diagram, from receiving the raw material to the final product.

 - All the processes in the entire chain have to be captured.

-- Steps preceding and following every operation have to be considered for making a process flow diagram.
+- Steps preceding and following every operation must be considered for making a process flow diagram.

-- The next step in the logic sequence of application of HACCP is to verify the process flow diagram by physically visiting all the places of the processing unit.
+- The next step in the application’s logic sequence is verifying the process flow diagram by physically visiting all the places in the processing unit.

 - This exercise should also capture the time taken by each operation.

-HACCP is not a standalone program, it needs some basic requirements before it can be applied in any setup
+This is not a standalone program; it needs some basic requirements before it can be applied in any setup.

 - An adequate supply of potable water, with appropriate facilities for its storage, distribution, and temperature control, should be available whenever necessary to ensure the safety and suitability of food.